sybrenjansen/mpire/README.rst

     with WorkerPool(n_jobs=5) as pool:
         results = pool.map(time_consuming_function, range(10), progress_bar=True)

 And it will output a nicely formatted tqdm_ progress bar.
-In case you're running your code inside a notebook it will automatically switch to a widget.

 MPIRE also offers a dashboard, for which you need to install additional dependencies_.
 See Dashboard_ for more information.